 To really see Monument Valley, a trip into the Tribal Park is necessary.
 A fee is charged per car to enter.
 Once inside the park, be sure to stop at the Visitor Center for a few minutes to snap a picture from the Lookout Point viewing area.
 A panorama of the Mitten Buttes and surrounding formations will absolutely take your breath away!

 One dirt road cuts through the sandy landscape and travels among several notable rock formations in the valley.
 This Scenic Drive is 17 miles long and has 11 fascinating points of interest.
-You can read more and download the free brochure here.
 This road is generally in good enough condition for most vehicles, although if you are in an RV or a car with low clearance you may want to reconsider.
 Heavy rain may make the road impassable without 4-wheel drive.

 I recommend traveling along the Scenic Drive during the morning hours before the road gets congested with cars, especially during the summer!